pagekite/PyPagekite/doc/README.md

    2. Configure pagekite.py [as a front-end](#fe) on port 80
    3. Add `--service_on` specifications for your old web-server.

-As of 0.3.14, you can make pagekite.py use a local back-end as a catch-all for any unrecongized domains, by using the special hostname "unknown" in the `--service_on` line (remember to specify a protocol).
+As of 0.3.14, you can make pagekite.py use the "unknown" back-end as a catch-all for any unrecongized domains, by using the special hostname "unknown".
+This can either be a local back-end, using the `--service_on` line (remember to specify a protocol), or added as a domain using `--domain` and served over a tunnel like any other kite.

 For example: